-A: As long as you notify us by phone or written correspondence by March 1 of your chosen election, we can make the change for you.
-Requests to switch programs made or postmarked after March 1 cannot be processed.
+A: As long as you notify us by phone or written correspondence by the deadline of your chosen election, we can make the change for you.
+Requests to switch programs made or postmarked after the deadline cannot be processed.

 Q: What if my address has changed or I will be out of the state/country during Open Season?

 A: We suggest verifying that the mailing address on your retired pay account is correct in early December of each year.
 If you know you will have a different, temporary address during the Open Season period, please be sure to update this information as early as possible.
 The Open Season letter is time sensitive.
 Address changes can be made in myPay, by phone or by sending your request in writing by mail or fax.
 If you forgot to change your address in time, please contact us directly at 800-321-1080 so we can update your information and send a new letter.
 Your election change request must be postmarked by the deadline.